vitobotta/hetzner-k3s/README.md

 Once the cluster is ready you can create persistent volumes out of the box with the default storage class `hcloud-volumes`, since the Hetzner CSI driver is installed automatically.
 This will use Hetzner's block storage (based on Ceph so it's replicated and highly available) for your persistent volumes.
 Note that the minimum size of a volume is 10Gi.
 If you specify a smaller size for a volume, the volume will be created with a capacity of 10Gi anyway.

+## Keeping a project per cluster

+I recommend you create a separate Hetzner project for each cluster, because otherwise multiple clusters will attempt to create overlapping routes.
+I will make the pod cidr configurable in the future to avoid this, but I still recommend keeping clusters separated from each other.
+This way, if you want to delete a cluster with all the resources created for it, you can just delete the project.

 ## changelog

 - 0.3.8